-- Social Science: This topic covers elements of Social Studies levels 1-8
+Social Sciences: This topic covers elements of Social Studies Levels 1-8.

-Learn about the resources and the daily lives of early Māori settlement in South Taranaki following their arrival from East Polynesia.
+Students will learn about the resources and the daily lives of early Māori settlements in South Taranaki following their arrival from East Polynesia.

 Lessons for older students are linked to achievement standards.